franciscorafart/portfolio-react/README.md

 #Portfolio - Static website with Next JS, React, Sanity.io and Netlify
 Check it out at: https://www.franciscorafat.com

+#Description
 Static website created with React, NextJS for static site building and server side rendering, Sanity.io headless CMS for content resources, and Netlify for automatic deployment.

+This project is two apps in one.
+The repository root has the Sanity schemas and resources to build the headless cms.
+The React/NextJS front end portion is in the front-end folder.
+Both apps have to be deployed separately.

+Netlify is hooked to track changes on any of the two apps code, rebuilding the static resources whenever code is pushed to the repository.
+Also, Netlify is hooked to rebuild when any content is changed or updated in the Sanity deployed CMS.

+#How to build?

 Step 1 - Create Sanity application (headless cms)
 - Follow Sanity.io install instructions